 What are the Tweets my app cannot moderate?

-Your app will not be able to hide Retweets (including Retweets with a comment) of a reply.
+Your app will not be able to perform actions on Retweets (including Retweets with a comment) of a reply.
 Your app will not be able to hide the author’s original Tweet and any of their replies.

 I signed up for Labs and activated Hide replies, but I still receive an error when trying to use the API.
 Why is this happening?

 This may happen because your app needs the correct permission level.
 In your developer dashboard, click the Details button next to the app you connected to the preview named “Hide replies”.
 Select Permissions, and make sure either “Read and write” or “Read, write, and Direct Messages” is selected.

 What happens if a user hides or unhides a Tweet from the main Twitter experience?

 People can still hide and unhide replies manually.
 Your implementation must respect the user’s ability to independently change the status of a reply.

 I’m getting an error while trying to hide a reply, and my app is authenticating on behalf of the author of the original conversation.
 Why is this happening?

 - Your app is trying to hide or unhide reply that does not belong to a conversation started by the authenticating user.

 - Your app is trying to hide or unhide a Tweet or a reply from the authenticating user.